skotopes/mstarutils/ReadMe.md

 # Usage

 In general code should be self-explanatory.
-But there is a small built in help, just run
+But there is a small built-in help, just run

     ./MstarUtil.py -h